milenmk/laravel-simple-data-tables-and-forms/README.md

 Run ```composer require milenmk/laravel-simple-datatables``` to install the package

+Add `@SimpleDatatablesStyle` in the `head` tag of your layout to include the package css

 If you want to edit the view files, then run `php artisan vendor:publish --tag="laravel-simple-datatables-views"`

 The view files are now available in `/resources/views/vendor/laravel-simple-datatables`